 However, if you like the cold and want to see some snow in December and January, Asia can also offer this, you just need to go further North in Asia.

-I reached out to my travel blogging friends to get their thoughts, opinions and experiences from travelling Asia in the Winter months and below are all the recommendations I received back to help you work out where to go on holiday in December and January.
+I reached out to my travel blogging friends to get their thoughts, opinions and experiences from travelling Asia in the Winter months and below are all the recommendations I received back to help you work out where to go on holiday in December and where to go in Asia in January.

 South East Asia is a clear winner as one of the best places to visit in December and January due to the weather.
 A lot of countries like Thailand, Indonesia, Vietnam and Malaysia will have blue skies and less rainy days making them the perfect country for a Winter holiday destination.